c4elme/information-security-notebook/penetration-testing-stuff/hack-the-box-writeups.md

-# These are the writeups on how I gathered information and exploited the vulnerable machines on the Hack the Box website.
+# These are the writeups of some retired boxes that I used from Ippsec and from my own effort on how I gathered information and exploited the vulnerable machines on the Hack the Box website.

-# But I will not include those writeups yet, because it may contain spoilers and it will not be fun anymore if I shared the techniques that I used to gain root access on the boxes.
-Also there is a probability that I might get in trouble if I shared the writeups.
-Haha.